moreiraneto/SPokemon/README.md

 # SPokemon

-Implementation description
+# Implementation description

-This solution was implemented with a clean-swift architecture pattern.
+This solution was implemented with a clean-swift design pattern.

 # Image loading and caching